Siemens

 - Step 4 – Usage habits:

-- Leave the door slightly ajar between cycles to allow ventilation.
+- Leave the door slightly ajar between cycles to allow for proper ventilation.

 - Periodically run a high-temperature program to kill bacteria and dissolve grease.